norcams/iaas/docs/team/operations/himlar-bootstrap.rst

 #. run **/opt/himlar/provision/foreman-settings.sh**

 At this point there should be a working Foreman instance running which can be logged in to through the web GUI (http/https).
-This system is then running in an libvirt instance on the physical controller node.
+This system is running in an virtual instance on the physical controller node.

 Additional steps after Foreman installation